uva-bi-sdad/RnD_trends/README.md

 This repo contains the code for "Using Machine Learning and Information Retrieval to Identify Federally Funded Research and Development Trends".

-Dataset: raw and processed datasets used in the code available at https://doi.org/10.18130/V3/ATJOZW.
+Dataset: raw dataset used in the code available at https://doi.org/10.18130/V3/ATJOZW.

 Code:
 01_data_ingestion